Concorde

 Construction of six prototypes began in February 1965, with the first flight from Toulouse on 2 March 1969.

 The market forecast was 350 aircraft, with manufacturers receiving up to 100 options from major airlines.

-On 9 October 1975, it received its French certificate of airworthiness, and from the UK CAA on 5 December.
+On 9 October 1975, it received its French certificate of airworthiness, and was certified by the UK CAA on 5 December.

 Concorde is an aircraft design with a narrow fuselage permitting four-abreast seating for 92 to 128 passengers, an ogival delta wing, and a droop nose for landing visibility.

 It is powered by four Rolls-Royce/Snecma Olympus 593 turbojets with variable engine intake ramps, and reheat for take-off and acceleration to supersonic speed.

 Constructed from aluminium, it was the first airliner to have analogue fly-by-wire flight controls.

 The airliner had transatlantic range while supercruising at twice the speed of sound for 75% of the distance.